 Will I receive credit for the religion and public speaking courses?

 Yes!
-The TRiO/SSS Summer Bridge courses are traditional Augsburg courses taught by Augsburg professors and fulfill general graduation requirements.
-TRiO/SSS Summer Bridge course credit is awarded after successful completion of the fall semester following Summer Bridge; these credits may not be transferred to another institution.
+The TRIO/SSS Summer Bridge courses are traditional Augsburg courses taught by Augsburg professors and fulfill general graduation and/or major requirements.
+TRIO/SSS Summer Bridge course credit is awarded after successful completion of the fall semester following Summer Bridge; these credits may not be transferred to another institution.